-ncfe Progression in Subject name Highlands College Unit No. / Title Assessment No. This work assesses: Issue Date: Due Date: In this assignment, you will [continue writing vocational/technical scenario]: During this assessment you are also required to demonstrate speaking and listening skills/ written communication skills/ mathematical skills [delete as appropriate] Learning Outcome 1: Task 1: Task details Image here [visual reinforcement to aid readability of assignment] You must/ should/ could produce the following evidence: ✓ A written report ✓ A presentation ✓ A practical asset ✓ These are just end propriate]
+ncfe. in Subject name Highlands College

+Unit No. / Title

+Assessment No. This work assesses:

+Issue Date: Due Date:

+In this assignment, you will [continue writing vocational/technical scenario]:

+nt you are also required unication skills/ mathe

+Learning Outcome 1 : The learner will

+Task 1:

+Task details mage here visual reinforcement to aid readability of assignment]

+You must/ should/ co ould produce the follow ving evidence:

+✓ A written report✓ A presentation✓ A practical ass